South Haven mayor opts against run for reelection

-Smith, who is completing his third term as mayor this year, announced Tuesday he will not seek reelection.
+Smith, who is completing his third term as mayor this year, announced this past Tuesday he will not seek reelection.

 “In the end, I need to carve out more time to help my mom – and of course be with my family.
 Plus, I do have a full-time job,” Smith said.
 “I have enjoyed my tenure as mayor and will not rule out coming back some day – but for now I am stepping away.”